MultiverseLearningProducts/swe/src/bootcamp/wk1/day3.md

 ## Overview of the day

 Today we take flight!
 The first session introduces static class functions.
 These will help us add a new layer of interactivity to our airports exercise.
+We then look at inheritance, a core concept of object oriented programming (OOP).

 ## Additional resources
 If you are struggling with any of the concepts from today, the following resources will help: